 Stein’s work in perinatal epidemiology led to her pioneering studies on HIV infection.
 In 1987, she became a founding co-director of the HIV Center for Clinical and Behavioral Studies at Columbia and NYSPI.
 One of her earlier research interests, mental retardation, prompted a set of studies analyzing the health effects of maternal undernutrition due to the 1944-45 Dutch famine.

 In 2013, Columbia University awarded Stein an honorary doctor of science degree to recognize her scholarly oeuvre, efforts to improve patient care, and social justice advocacy (including her early opposition to South African apartheid).

-Ophthalmologist and laser scientist Patricia Bath, MD, is famous for developing a revolutionary technique for removing cataracts that is used around the world to restore sight.
+Ophthalmologist and laser scientist Patricia Bath, MD, was famous for developing a revolutionary technique for removing cataracts that is used around the world to restore sight.

 Her place in Columbia history dates back to her years as an intern and fellow at Harlem Hospital and CUIMC, when she found that blindness was twice as common in African-Americans than in whites.
 She concluded that the difference arose from disparities in care, and she proposed a new discipline, known as community ophthalmology, to offer care to underserved populations.
 This outreach detected previously undiagnosed problems in thousands of people whose sight was subsequently saved.

 Bath also convinced Columbia ophthalmologists to provide free eye surgery for blind patients at Harlem Hospital's Eye Clinic, which did not perform eye surgery at the time.
 Because of her efforts, the hospital’s first major eye operation was performed in 1970.
 Bath recently received the John Stearns Medal for Distinguished Contributions in Clinical Practice from the New York Academy of Medicine.

 Read more: The Right to Sight